flutter/website/src/docs/resources/platform-adaptations.md

 a text selection is made in a text field.

-With **Material on iOS** or when using **Cupertino**, the iOS style selection toolbar is shown whe a text selection is made in a text field.
+With **Material on iOS** or when using **Cupertino**, the iOS style selection toolbar is shown when a text selection is made in a text field.

 <div class="container">
   <div class="row">